varunpav/Meme-MakerV2/README.md

 Currently working on getting tests running and setting up google login.

 Succesful Sprint 1 setting up skeleton of project and planning directions.

+Shelved in place of other projects, may return once I have more time...